KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/orientation-emanation-math.md

 This is not a further layer, but a **limit of description**, beyond which structural articulation falls silent:

-centropic motion → embodiment → return → ⚫ Aion → 🕳️ Zenon
+centropic motion → embodiment → return to ⚫ Aion → saturation toward 🕳️ Zenon

 ---

 ## 9. Scope Reminder

+- 🕳️ Zenon (Supra-L₀): the trans-structural horizon and centropic saturation point — beyond emanation, not an emanator or return destination
-- Use **L₅ → L₁ / IL₅ → IL₁** when discussing hypostases
+- Emanatory procession (rooted in L₀): **L₀ → L₅ → … → L₁** and **L₀ → IL₅ → … → IL₁**
-- Use **Supra-L₀ → L₀ → … → L₁ / IL₁** when tracking full emanatory sequence
+- Hypostatic scope only: **L₅ → L₁ / IL₅ → IL₁**
 - Treat **C₁–C₁₅ / E₁–E₁₅** strictly as operators, not layers

 ---